stephenburks/spell-deck/README.md

 1. **Start Exploring**: Begin with "Spells of the Day" to discover new spells
 2. **Build Your Collection**: Use "Spellbook" to save spells you want to remember
-3. **Manage Sessions**: Use "Session Deck" during gameplay to track spell usage
+3. **Manage Sessions**: Use "Spell Deck" during gameplay to track spell usage
-4. **Deep Dive**: Explore the complete "Spell Deck" with advanced search and filtering
+4. **Deep Dive**: Explore the complete "Spell Library" with advanced search and filtering
 5. **Learn More**: Check the "README" tab for detailed information about the project

 ## 🔧 Development & Contributing